ArslanArdavic/graph-ml/README.md

 - Implement the generic class PyGDataFactory
 - PlanetoidDataFactory should create DataLoader
 - How should Architecture class store components?
-- How should ArchitectureBuilder connect components?
+- How should to connect Architecture components?